davide-talesco/uboss/README2.md

 # UBOSS

-This module provides an interface to declaratively define your methods.
+This module provides an interface to declaratively defines your methods.

-At its simplest form you simply pass a list of unary functions (functions should take a single argument, which throughout this document is caller request) and you get back an object that expose those functions as methods.
+At its simplest form you simply pass a list of unary functions (functions should take a single `argument`, which throughout this document is called `request`) and you get back an object that exposes those functions as methods.

-Functions must either return a value, a Promise and can throw errors both synchronously and asynchronously
+Functions must either return a value, a Promise and can throw errors both synchronously and asynchronously.

 ```javascript
 const U = require('uboss')();